kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 At least I hope so.
 Maybe there is some more work to be done.
 The master has been locked and his binary log stopped at a certain position.
 Maybe we need to also synchronize the slave with respect to this position.
 Under heavy load you will certainly find out.
 Even in test condition, you can produce that load.
 Well, I should investigate this question.

-The script `/path_to_your_script/mysql_repl_monitor.sh` polls every minute, as you see from the replication log and `crontab -l`, which is as frequent as cron allows.
+The script `mysql_repl_monitor.sh` polls every minute, as you see from the replication log and `crontab -l`, which is as frequent as cron allows.
 The call is cheap on the respective database engines, so there is no performance problem to be expected.

 Digression: Docker and mysqlbinlog <span style="font-size: 11px;float: right;"><a href="#toc">Table of Content</a></span>
 ----------